Callymags/ms3-BucketList/README.md

 ### Libraries
 * [Google fonts:](https://fonts.google.com/) Used to find appropriate fonts for the website
 * [Font Awesome:](https://fontawesome.com/icons?d=gallery&p=2) Provided the icons for the website buttons and the social media links in the footer.

+### Database CRUD Operations Testing:
+#### Read Operations:
+* Landing Page and Home Page: The last eight experiences entries into the database are shown to the user
+* Experiences Page: A card is loaded for every movie in the database on the experiences page.
+* Experiences Page: Results are sorted into specific groups based on the Sort filter.
+* Search Page: Experiences are pulled from the database if they match the search options for the experience title.
+* Experience Card: If clicked on, the experience card redirects to a page that gives more information on that specific experience.
+* Profile: User profile cards gives the user details on their username and email that are saved to the database.
+* Admin: A card is loaded for every category in the database.
+This can be seen in the Manage Categories section that can only be seen by the admin.

+#### Create Operations:
+* Sign Up: When a user signs up, a new user is created in the user collection with details on their username, email, password.
+An empty array is also created for the user’s Bucket List so they can add experiences to this array
+* Create Experience: When a user adds a new experience, it enters the experience collection with relevant fields.
+The experience’s ID is also added to the user's Created Experiences list.
+* Add Category: The site admin can add more categories to the categories collection in the database by selecting the add category option through the site.
+This new category can then be selected by other users when they are creating experiences.

+#### Update Operations:
+* Experiences: A user can edit an experience they have created by filling out an edit experience form.
+This experience will then be updated in the database.
+* Admin: The site admin can edit all experiences on the website.
+These changes will the be updated in the database.
+* Edit Profile: Any user can change their password by updating inputting a new password into the new password input field on the Edit Profile page.
+This old password will then be updated in the database.

+#### Delete Operations:
+* Experiences: When the user/admin deletes an experience, it is removed from the database and their Bucket List.
+* Delete Profile: A user can delete their profile from the database by selecting the Delete Profile button in their profile.
+* Remove from Bucket List: A user can remove an experience from their Bucket List, and this will delete the experience from the Bucket List array in the database.

+### User Validation:
+#### Login Validation:
+* Users can't login with an incorrect password.
+* Users can't login with the incorrect username.

+#### Sign Up Validation:
+* Users can't create an account with a username that is already in the database.
+* Users can't create an account with an email that is already in the database.